 But these are nevertheless the constant challenges given to the human mind.
 The human condition can neither escape the question's challenge nor can it escape the reality of Plato's eternal cave of light's shadows.

-Plato's Cave and its Challenge:
+Plato's Cave and its Challenge

 So here we are, human minds existentially trapped between perceived appearances and Plato's constant question of light's reality.
 But the human leitmotiv does not admit to any sort of limitations in our understandings of the external world, does it?
 And therefore we humans with our minds invent ideas and associated mathematical notational symbols including musical notes and bars in order to escape our human boundedness.
 And hence we arrive back to where we started: the mathematics of music, time and space are all ultimately creations of the human mind in order to humbly answer the challenge of Plato's Cave.
-And what follows in Relativity Calculator [ both web site and future connected software ] is just another small attempt to penetrate Plato's Cave and its Challenge.
+And what follows in Relativity Science Calculator [ both the web site mathematical essay and future related software ] is just another small attempt to penetrate Plato's Cave and its Challenge.

 Throughout my entire thinking life I have been constantly amazed at the power of mathematics.
 I mean, why do mathematical notational symbols with their related rules of logical connections give the sort of intimate noumenal insights into nature's reality to which we all have become so accepting?
 And, if one body of mathematics does not work so well, well then we move on to another body of mathematics which does better for us.
 Sometimes much, much better.
 This is truly amazing when you think about it!
 A bunch of scratches on paper or blackboard and the entire universe comes better to human understanding!
 Doesn't this amaze you?
 Have I forgotten that even the chemistry of human biology is essentially mathematical?
 Why this is true is also one of those unknowables.
 And unprovables.
-It will never, ever be proven with complete and total logic [ mathematical logic, that is - ironic isn't it! ] that mathematics is the ultimate means by which the secrets of the cosmos and sub-atomic realities will be obtained.
+It will never, ever be proven with complete and total logic [ mathematical logic, that is - ironic isn't it! ] that mathematics is the ultimate means by which the secrets of the cosmos and sub - atomic realities will be obtained.

 So, my further hypostatizing question is this: is ultimate reality what mathematics describes or is ultimate reality the mathematics itself?
 This then returns me always to Plato's Cave and its Challenges.
 One possible solution to this conundrum is "Model - dependent realism", by Stephen Hawking ( see: "The Theory of Everything", Scientific American, October, 2010 ).
 I only can say that mathematics is both a shadow of light's reality outside the Cave, and that mathematics is itself the ultimate reality, if only partially.

-Einstein's Special and General Relativity:
+Einstein's Special and General Relativity

 So what in a nutshell is Special Relativity and what does it tell us about nature's reality?
 Well, because light possesses finite speed all sorts of other realities become apparent.
 Among these other realities are that nothing in nature travels faster than the speed of light but that at speeds approaching the speed of light, time slows down appreciably; physical bodies actually contract and get smaller - truly that mass itself is a variable quantity; light itself acts like matter and therefore reacts to the gravitational forces of other bodies of mass; black holes exist and either completely trap light or bend nearby traveling light; and that huge amounts of energy are contained in bodies of all masses.
 In fact, energy and mass are interchangeable quantities of nature such as what The Big Bang itself demonstrates ... it all depends upon the speed of light!
-Other little tidbits of consequence arising from Special and General Relativity are that gravity and acceleration are the same phenomenon.
+Other little tidbits of consequence arising from Special and General Relativity are that gravity and acceleration are one and the same phenomenon.
 And because of Special and General Relativity much is understood - and much is yet to be understood - of the cosmos.

 source: Hubble Space Telescope

-"Astronomy compels the soul to look upwards and leads us from this world to another." - Plato, The Republic
+"Astronomy compels the soul to look upwards and leads us from this world to another" - Plato, The Republic

 [ Mail this page to a friend ]